Interview Dates, 2015-16 Application Year

-Early Decision: October 5, 7 (any remaining interview seats can be filled by Reg.
-Dec. applicants)
+Early/Regular Decision: October 2, 5 (any remaining interview seats will be filled by Regular Decision applicants)

 Students will be invited to interviews via email approximately 2 weeks in advance.